-Javier Farías is working in a new duet for classical and electric guitar featuring jazz fusion guitarist Mike Stern.
-The three movements suite will be recorded by Farías on both, classical and acoustic guitar along with Mike Stern during spring 2016.
+Javier Farías will be working in a new duet for classical and electric guitar featuring jazz fusion guitarist Mike Stern.
+The three movements suite will be recorded by Farías on both, classical and acoustic guitar along with Mike Stern in 2017.

 Mike Stern’s career spans three decades and a discography that includes more than a dozen eclectic and innovative recordings, including six-time GRAMMY® nominee.

 New works by Javier Farías have been recently published by Doberman-Yppan.
 These new publications include the music that was premiered and recorded by Eliot Fisk; the guitarist of The Police, Andy Summers; Ricardo Cobo, and Romilio Orellana.
 Other new works are to be published soon.

 For upcoming March Javier Farías is invited to give a lecture to speak about his experience founding and leading the project Ensamble de Guitarras de Chile at the International Guitar Research Conference at the University of Surrey, in United Kingdom.
 The conference will run from 18th to 23rd March 2016 where some of the most distinguished and highly regarded scholars and musicians from around the world will gather for this major international conference featuring six public concerts, four keynote lectures, and over 50 lecture-recitals and academic papers.